 The diagonal scallop stitch featuring in the body of the cowl shows off the many colors often present in hand-dyed yarns.
 The garter stitch Latvian Twist edge gives a lovely finish and prevents the fabric from rolling.
 Wear the larger size as a big loop to show off your yarn and stitching, or doubled up for optimal warmth.
 Pick the smaller size for a closer fitting cowl.

 This cowl is knit in the round and requires Kitchener stitch (grafting).
 This pattern contains a photo tutorial on how to work a Latvian Twist edge.
-This pattern is suitable for the intermediate knitter.
+The Ayamaru cowl pattern is suitable for the intermediate knitter.

 Sizes and Finished Measurements

 Available in 2 sizes S (L) – finished dimensions: 22 cm (8 ½ inches) wide and 58 (116) cm (23 (45 ½) inches) circumference, measured after blocking.

 - Written for a gauge of approx. 22 sts / 36 rows = 10 cm (4 inches) on smaller needles in Scallop Stitch pattern, measured after blocking